-The War Measures Act had been used to limit free speech from the political opposition in the 1970’s October Crisis.
+The War Measures Act was used to limit free speech from the political opposition in the 1970’s October Crisis.

 Libel means a form of a permanent publication like writing in a newspaper or book.

 “Defamatory libel” is found in the Criminal Code and is labelled a criminal offence.
-Subsection 298(1) explains defamatory libel is “material published, without vindication or lawful justification, that may damage the reputation of a person by subjecting them to hatred, ridicule or contempt, or that is concocted to insult the person concerning whom it is published.”
+Subsection 298(1) explains defamatory libel as “material published, without vindication or lawful justification, that may damage a person’s reputation by subjecting them to hatred, ridicule or contempt, or that is concocted to insult the person concerning whom it is published.”